Institute of Corporate Secretaries of Pakistan

-ELIGIBILITY FOR EXAMINATION

-The Institute conducts biannually exams (in January & July) at Karachi, Lahore and Islamabad simultaneously and is also considering opening the examination centers at Peshawar, Quetta, Multan and Faisalabad.
+The institute conducts semiannual exams in January and July at Karachi, Lahore, and Islamabad simultaneously and is also considering opening the examination centers at Peshawar, Quetta, Multan and Faisalabad.
 The registration for examination is open throughout the year.
 The candidates registered up to and including the month of May in a year are eligible for appearing in examination held in July of the year and those registered up to and including the month of November are eligible to appear in the examination held in January of next year.
-To become a member of the Institute, a person has to pass the final examination of the Institute.
+To become a member of the institute, a person has to pass the final examination of the Institute.
 The following is the examination structure of the Institute.